lfariabr/konquest/README.md

 - feature worker to see if contacts are leads or appointments in worker
 - feature worker to fetch data from apiCrm daily at midnight:15 BRT
 - Check Contact Bill Charges
+- Build rationale to integrate Reschedule Campaign

 # In progress
-- Build rationale to integrate Reschedule Campaign
+- organize get contacts
+- organize get counter
+- organize get phone
+- organize get message
+- organize customize message
+- organize calculate days interval

 # Test in prod
 - Run "Reminder" Campaign